 We meet on the 4th Monday of every month at 7:15 pm from September to June (except December) at the Gordon F. Tompkins Funeral Home, 435 Davis Drive, Kingston.

-We welcome new members to drop in on a meeting to get to know us and learn how to become a Master Gardener.
+We invite new members to drop in on a meeting to get to know us and learn how to become a Master Gardener.

 Formed in 1991, our group was originally called Gananoque Master Gardeners.